 In partnership with Power to Change, the trust that backs community businesses in England, the Institute for Community Studies is delighted to present our September 2021 roundtable that brought together community business leaders, researchers, policymakers and sector experts to discuss three major new reports commissioned by Power to Change.

 The event was chaired by Dr Justin Davis Smith, former Chief Executive of Volunteering England and Director of the Institute for Volunteering Research, with a panel discussion including:

 - Karl Murray, Associate Director for Research and Evaluation, The Ubele Initiative

 - Joy Johnston, Deputy Director, Volunteering & Tackling Loneliness, DCMS

 - Richard Wilson, Director, OSCA

-In April 2021, we were appointed as strategic research partner to Power to Change.
+In April 2021, the Institute for Community Studies was appointed as strategic research partner to Power to Change.
 We support their mission to strengthen community businesses to tackle some of society’s biggest challenges at a local level, including the three biggest challenges of our time: climate change, digital transformation and social inequalities.